×

 We asked people if there is a lot of crime.
 They answered:

 "Kamogawa, is generally considered a safe city with a low crime rate.
 Like any other place, it may have occasional incidents, but they are not frequent or severe enough to label the city as a high-crime area.
 The residents and visitors usually feel safe, and the city's safety measures are well-regarded.
 The local police force is efficient and responsive, contributing to the overall sense of security in the city.
-However, it's always recommended for residents and tourists to take standard precautions to protect their personal safety and belongings," said one expat who made the move to Kamogawa.
+However, it's always recommended for residents and tourists to take standard precautions to protect their personal safety and belongings," explained one expat living in Kamogawa, Japan.

 About the Author